christy313/javascript30/exercises/17 - Sort Without Articles/note.md

 ### Summary

-Sort an array with band names without defined or undefined articles such as "a", "an" and "the".
+Sort band names in an array without defined or undefined articles such as "a", "an" and "the".

 ```javascript
 // input
 [
   "The Plot in You",